top of page

 Lessons in Love

 Louise Hepburn cursed herself.
 God, why was she always late?
 It was like a disease or something.
 Like she was physically incapable of arriving on time.
 She burst into her room and dropped the books from the college library in a huddle onto her bed.
 Tina’s bed, on the other side of the room, was neat and crisp and pink-sheeted, and everything Louise’s wasn’t.
 Louise glared at the mountain of stuffed animals propped up against the foot end.
 There seemed to be new ones popping up every day.
-You’d think the girl was still in primary school instead of her third year at university!
-Louise sighed, wishing for the umpteenth time that she’d had smart, demure Jan as a roommate instead of that blonde ditz Tina.
+Louise sighed, wishing for the umpteenth time that she’d had smart, demure Jeanie as a roommate instead of that ditz Tina.
 Well, at least “Teens” wasn’t in often.
-Being blonde and ditsy–and, most importantly, big-boobed—seemed to guarantee you a steady flow of boyfriends.
+Being a living breathing Barbie-clone seemed to guarantee you a steady flow of boyfriends.

 Louise grabbed a towel, somehow succeeded in locating her shower things and make-up bag, and stormed out again.
 The mint-green corridors of Glover Hall, one of the Victorian buildings used for student housing here at Kingsmore College, were as good as empty.
 Everyone was at the Christmas Ball, an annual tradition before the start of the holidays.
 Louise wasn’t much of a party-goer; a waste of valuable study time if you asked her.
 But this year, things were different.